Nikorastorm/Nikorastorm/README.md

  I do not accept random friend requests.
 Don't be upset if I decline if we haven't spoken at least once.

+  I don't have many boundaries; you can boop, cuddle, sit with me - I don't really care.

  I tend to be tabbed out in-game; if you really want my attention, whisper me.
 Please don't take silence as me ignoring you, I'm most likely off-tab or just very tired.

  My statuses are self-explanatory: Online, online ingame - Away, off tab - Busy, busy!